antonysanders1/antonysanders1.github.io/_posts/2020-09-13-managing_state_in_large_applications_with_redux.markdown

 export default compose(
   withStyles(styles, {name: 'App',}),
-  connect(mapState, {logoutUser}))(NavBar);
+  connect(mapState))(NavBar);
 ```

-My navbar component uses the react-router-dom library to set up routing.
-As you can see above our home component will render at the URLs index and the login component at the url extention "/login".
-Also see that here we are mapping the state and passing it in our export connect.
+My navbar component uses the react-router-dom library to set up client side routing.
+As you can see above our home component will render at the URLs index *(localhost:3001/)* and the login component at the url extention "/login".
+Also see that here we are mapping the state and passing it in our export default connect.

+Note: I needed to import an additional library "recompse" so that I could export the App component with the Maaterial UI styling and connect.
+Im most cases your export would look like this:

+`export default connect(mapState)(NavBar)`

-Let's take a look at the Login component.
+Okay, next let's take a look at the Login component.

 ```

+./src/components/Login.jsx

 import React from 'react';
 import {Container, Avatar, Button, CssBaseline, TextField, FormControlLabel, Checkbox, Link, Box, Grid, Typography} from '@material-ui/core';
 import LockOutlinedIcon from '@material-ui/icons/LockOutlined';